harleypig/mkplaylist/pre-commit.md

 #### check-files

 Checks for both trailing whitespace and missing final newlines without modifying files.

+This hook runs from the default configuration (`.pre-commit-config.yaml`).

 ```bash
 ./scripts/check-files.sh
 ```

 Note: This custom hook was created because the standard trailing-whitespace and end-of-file-fixer hooks don't have check-only options.
 This hook only reports issues without modifying files.

 ### Validation-Only Hooks

 These hooks only check for issues and never modify files in either configuration.

+See the `Running pre-commit` section above for details on how to run these hooks via `pre-commit`.

 #### check-yaml
 Validates YAML files.